Spelr is a global Mozilla dictionary compatible spell-checker for Windows

-Most compare what you write to dictionary words and highlight all words that are not in that dictionary.
+Most compare what you write to words in dictionaries and highlight all words that are not in the dictionary.

 Browsers, word processors, email and messaging clients, and other tools ship with built-in spell checkers that are only active when these programs are used.